mwat56/passlist/README.md

 It's fairly well documented, so it shouldn't be too hard to use it on your own if you don't like the automatic handling provided by `Wrap()`.
 You can create a new instance by either calling `passlist.LoadPasswords(aFilename string)` (which, as its name says, tries to load the given password file at once), or you call `passlist.NewList(aFilename string)` (which leaves it to you when to actually read the password file by calling the `TPassList` object's `Load()` method).

-There's an additional convenience function called `passlist.Deny()` which sends an "Unauthorised" notice to the remote host in case the remote user couldn't be authenticated; this function is called internally whenever your `TAuthDecider` required authentication and wasn't given valid credentials from the remote user.
+There's an additional convenience function called `passlist.Deny()` which sends an _"Unauthorised"_ notice to the remote host in case the remote user couldn't be authenticated; this function is called internally whenever your `TAuthDecider` required authentication and wasn't given valid credentials from the remote user.

+To further improve the safety of the passwords they are _peppered_ before hashing and storing them.
+The default pepper value can be read by calling

+	pepper := passlist.Pepper()

+And the pepper value can be changed by calling

+	myPepper := "This is my common 'pepper' value for the user passwords" passlist.SetPepper(myPepper)

+> Please **note** that changing the pepper value _after_ storing user/password pairs will invalidate all existing userlist entries.

 Please refer to the [source code documentation](https://godoc.org/github.com/mwat56/passlist#TPassList) for further details ot the `TPassList` class.